huynguyen7/Distributed-Monte-Carlo-Pi/README.md

 # DISTRIBUTED-MONTE-CARLO-PI
-Implementation for Distributed Monte Carlo algorithm for calculatingg Pi.
+Implementation for Distributed Monte Carlo algorithm for calculating Pi.
 - Apply Monte Carlo method to calculate Pi number.
-- Just an practice example using OpenMP and MPI.
+- Just a practice example using OpenMP and MPI.

 ## Quick-start guide: